The Pros and Cons of Popular Pontoon Boat Decking Materials and Coverings

 Cons: As with any carpet type of material, it can retain moisture and still get mildew despite resistance.
 It also requires washing rather than just a quick hose down with boat soap.

 The price of the carpeting varies depending on style and size, but I'm sure you can find something affordable.
-Just make sure to regularly clean your pontoon boat carpet with cleaner and a cleaning brush to prevent mildew.
+To prevent mildew, make sure to regularly clean your pontoon boat carpet with cleaner and a cleaning brush.

 2. Artificial Turf Grass